What Is A Nagging Wife, Really?

 “He just doesn’t understand” and “She doesn’t get me” are frequent complaints.

 It's important to understand all of the reasons why your wife nags, which could be about much more than just what she says to justify it.
 While nagging is a poor communication method, it can be driven by a partner having a pattern of making promises and not delivering.
-Commonly partners will complain that their significant other won't do what they say they will do, doesn't get tasks completed, and that they can't rely on them.
-This results in feeling disrespected, ignored, unimportant, overburdened and unloved.
+Frequently partners will complain to me that their significant other won't do what they say they will do, doesn't get tasks completed, and that they can't rely on them.
+This results in feeling disrespected, ignored, unimportant, overburdened, and unloved.
 These are just some of the feelings that fuel nagging and make it about more than just wanting to be in control.
 Similarly, the husband can have feelings that contribute to his lack of cooperation as the vicious cycle of nagging by her and ignoring by him spins the relationship out of control.”

-At the beginning of a relationship couples are more likely to take the time to ensure they understand one another.
+At the beginning of a relationship partners are more likely to take the time to ensure they understand one another.
 As the relationship matures, and especially after years together with life, kids and work, the need to continue making that effort can be completely overlooked.

 How Do You Get Her (or you) To Stop Nagging?